Vegetable Egg Rolls

 Firecracker Chicken

-Firecracker chicken is an Americanized Chinese takeout dish consisting of crispy chunks of batter-fried chicken and a sweet-spicy sauce.
-This is our restaurant-quality version!
+Firecracker chicken is an Americanized Chinese takeout dish, crispy battered chunks of chicken with a sweet-spicy sauce.
+Our version is restaurant-quality!

 Beef and Cabbage Stir Fry